 Make Yourself Aware of the Law

 Through the CSLB you will find information regarding the legalities surrounding construction projects including permits, liens, and issues that may arise when completing a construction project on your own.
 Permits are issued through local building departments, the License Board offers a guide to all of these local departments so that you may determine which projects require permits in your area.
 One of the risks associated with hiring a contractor to perform construction on your home is that the contractor may legally file a lien if you do not remit payment as agreed.
 A lien against your home follows sale and, in extreme cases, could lead to the loss of your home.

 The CSLB provides a full breakdown of the definition of liens, causes and consequences of liens, and legal remedies for dealing with liens.
 Working without a contractor on home improvement and construction projects involves several risks.
 If you decide to go without a contractor, the License Board offers advice on handling the project professionally to avoid any risk.

 Filing a Complaint

-If the contractor you hired has failed to fulfill the terms of your agreement, you may file a complaint against the contractor with the Contractors State License Board.
+If the contractor you hired has failed to fulfill the terms of your agreement, you may file a complaint against the contractor with the state licensing agency.
 These complaints will be investigated by the Board whether they are against licensed or unlicensed contractors.
 The complaint process involves several steps including, in this order, mediation, investigation, arbitration, and disciplinary action.
-The Contractors State License Board encourages those seeking restitution to consult with an attorney and pursue the matter in small claims court.
+The CSLB encourages those seeking restitution to consult with an attorney and pursue the matter in small claims court.
 The License Board also advises consumers to report unlicensed activity.
 It is explained that those working as unlicensed contractors are working in support of the state’s underground economy and are therefore detrimental to the state’s overall economic health.
 These claims are investigated by the Statewide Investigative Fraud Team.